 Installation of Enercon E-66 wind turbines in Belarus

-Due to the good preparation of the client (at all 4 sites rotor blades were assembled before the arrival of the big crane), as well as the skills of Sarens staff and representatives of the installation organization, the average time of installation of one wind turbine was 11 hours.
+Due to the good preparation of the client (at all 4 sites rotor blades were assembled before the arrival of the big crane) and the skills of Sarens staff and representatives of the installation organization, the average time of installation of one wind turbine was 11 hours.

 Belarus and Eurasian Economic Union Treaty (EAEUT)

-On 29 May 2014, the Presidents of Belarus, Kazakhstan and the Russian Federation signed the Treaty on the Eurasian Economic Union (EAEUT), while Armenia and Kyrgyz Republic became members and in 2015.3 The members agreed “to develop long-term mutually beneficial cooperation in the energy sector, conduct coordinated energy policies and gradually create common energy markets with a view to ensuring energy security”.
+On 29 May 2014, the Presidents of Belarus, Kazakhstan and the Russian Federation signed the Treaty on the Eurasian Economic Union (EAEUT), while Armenia and the Kyrgyz Republic became members.
+In 2015 the three members agreed “to develop long-term mutually beneficial cooperation in the energy sector, conduct coordinated energy policies and gradually create common energy markets to ensure energy security”.

-The energy sector of Belarus shares many characteristics and challenges with other countries in the Eastern Partnership region, which are already Parties or Observers to the Energy Community.
-The similarities between the energy sector of Belarus and its neighbours are of a historical, technical and regulatory nature.
+Belarus's energy sector shares many characteristics and challenges with other countries in the Eastern Partnership region, which are already Parties or Observers to the Energy Community.
+The similarities between Belarus's energy sector and its neighbours are of a historical, technical and regulatory nature.
 The status of Moldova (Party) and Armenia (Observer) show that infrastructure operation by a third-country company and membership in the Eurasian Economic Union, respectively,

-are no obstacles to an accession of a country to the Energy Community as Observer (or even as a Party).
+are no obstacles to a country's accession to the Energy Community as Observer (or even as a Party).